Harpita-P/Noma/TESTING_NOMA.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable **Developer Mode** (toggle in top-right corner)
 3. Click **Load unpacked**
-4. Select the `/dist` folder inside `Noma`
+4. Select the Noma folder
 5. The Noma extension should now be active!
+Save some context to your first tag, and try it out.

 ---
 ## You Can Now Begin Using Noma!